-After completion of the chortens, building of a temple known as the Druk Wangyel Lhakhang, with the backdrop of "pristine" forest of the snow covered Himalayan mountains, was initiated and completed in June 2008.
-This was built as a memorial to celebrate 100 years of monarchy in Bhutan.
+Apart from the chortens, there is a monastery built nearby called the Druk Wangyal Lhakhang.
+The monastery was built against the backdrop of pristine forest of the snow-covered Himalayan mountains.
+The construction was completed in June 2008.
+The temple was built as a memorial to celebrate 100 years of monarchy in Bhutan.
 Paintings on themes of Bhutanese history decorate the walls of the temple.
-Some of the murals are cartoonish.
-A few of the paintings relate to the fourth king fighting Indian rebels in the forest, monks with laptop, and a Druk Air plane.
+Some of the paintings include the fourth King fighting Indian rebels in the forest, monks with laptops, and a Drukair plane.

+The open ground in front of the monastery is a venue for the annual Dochula Druk Wangyel Festival.
+The Dochula Druk Wangyel Tshechu is a Bhutanese festival held annually on December 13.
+The festival is unique in Bhutan and the performances are unlike any other festivals.
+Usually, monks and laity are the ones who performed during a Bhutanese festival but Dochula Druk Wangyel Festival is performed by the Royal Bhutan Army.
 This festival was established in 2011 to commemorate victory of the Fourth Druk Gyalpo and the Armed Forces in 2003.
 A special Tsechu was composed for the occasion by Dasho Karma Ura which involved costumed mask dances.
-The Druk Wangyel Tshechu is a unique festival performed by the Royal Bhutan Army rather than monks or lay people.
-It is a tribute to the wise leadership of His Majesty Jigme Singye Wangchuk, the Fourth king of Bhutan.
-It also celebrates the continuous efforts of the Royal Bhutan Army in protecting the sovereignty and the stability of the country.
-This one of a kind tshechu is performed against the backdrop of the magnificent Jigme Singye Wangchuk mountain range.
+It is a tribute to the wise leadership of His Majesty Jigme Singye Wangchuck and to celebrate the continuous efforts of the Royal Bhutan Army in protecting the sovereignty and the stability of the country.
+This one of a kind tshechu is performed against the backdrop of the magnificent Himalayan mountain range.

 Other popular attractions in Thimphu and places of interest in Punakha.